takatoshiono/csvmask/README.md

 ## Known issues

-Output CSV format may be different from original due to the csv package of Go.
+When the first line of CSV is skipped as header by `-skipheader`, its output may be changed from original.

 - A quoted-field will be removed the quote characters.
 - A field contains white-space without quote will be quoted.